Survivor Series (2017)

-The 2017 Survivor Series was the 31st annual Survivor Series professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on November 19, 2017, at the Toyota Center in Houston, Texas.
+The 2017 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 31st annual Survivor Series and took place on November 19, 2017, at the Toyota Center in Houston, Texas, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 After the 2016 event had several interpromotional matches between the two brands, the theme of the 2017 event became brand supremacy, and every match of the main card involved wrestlers of the Raw brand facing wrestlers of the SmackDown brand.

 Ten matches were contested at the event, including three on the Kickoff pre-show.
 The card was highlighted by two traditional Survivor Series elimination matches: Team Raw's men defeated Team SmackDown's in the main event, and Team Raw's women also defeated Team SmackDown's.
 The champions of each brand faced their counterparts in non-title matches; except for SmackDown's WWE Champion AJ Styles, who lost to Raw's Universal Champion Brock Lesnar, all SmackDown champions were victorious.
 Also on the main card, Raw's The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) defeated SmackDown's The New Day (Big E, Kofi Kingston, and Xavier Woods), which was also The Shield's first match together since Payback in June 2014.
 Raw won brand supremacy by winning four of the seven matches on the main card.
 On the pre-show, which consisted of non-interbrand matches, Enzo Amore defeated Kalisto to retain Raw's WWE Cruiserweight Championship in what was the only title match of the night.